centifanto/centifanto.github.io/_posts/2023-04-12-Why and how I use Obsidian.md

 Lastly, they're free to use, which is amazing for software this powerful!
 But if you enjoy it, I would highly encourage you to support their work by purchasing the one-time payment, $25 Catalyst package.
 I believe the future of life enriching software lies on consumers supporting ventures like Obsidian.

 ## Further thoughts
-- And even if local file control was not important, the lack of E2EE on most online note platforms means that my data could be exposed by a data breach or a disgruntled employee.
-- Also, since it's local, easy to sync all your devices via [Syncthing](https://github.com/canton7/SyncTrayzor).
+- Since it's local, easy to sync all your devices via [Syncthing](https://github.com/canton7/SyncTrayzor).
 This is what I use by the way, couldn't recommend it enough.
 - The flexibility of how I choose to organize my notes is the best I have seen.
 - Their [Markdown implementation](https://help.obsidian.md/How+to/Format+your+notes) is hands down the best way to write, format and organize notes IMO.
 All of my blog posts are written inside Obsidian, and published via [GitHub pages and Jekyll](https://centifanto.net/posts/Easily-build-a-website-with-GitHub-pages/) I wrote about previously
 - If I have a specific customization in mind, their [extensions/plugin library](https://obsidian.md/plugins) is excellent.
 Good example is [Readwise integration](https://help.readwise.io/article/125-how-does-the-readwise-to-obsidian-export-integration-work), where all my highlights can be pulled into my second brain in Obsidian.
 This is not just limited to articles or books.
 Anything that Readwise integrates with, such as podcasts or manual scanning of a physical books.
 I plan on writing a dedicated blog post about this